Endotrivial modules for finite groups via homotopy theory: Introduction

-Theorem~\ref{limitformula} implies the Carlson--Thevenaz conjecture, which predicts an algorithm for calculating $\TS$ from $p$--local information, essentially by a change of language, taking $\calC = \calS_p(G)$.
+Theorem~\ref{limitformula} implies the {Carlson--} Th\'evenaz conjecture, which predicts an algorithm for calculating $\TS$ from $p$--local information, essentially by a change of language, taking $\calC = \calS_p(G)$.
 Set $A^{p'}(G) = O^{p'}(G)[G,G]$, the smallest normal subgroup of $G$ such that the quotient is an abelian $p'$--group.